Approximate Nearest Neighbor Search for Low Dimensional Queries: A Constant Factor Algorithm

-In the preprocessing stage, we map the points of $\PntSet$ into the metric space $\mtrB$ of \lemref{embed:lowdd}.
-Build a net-tree for the point set $\mapped{\PntSet} = \brc{\mapped{\pntA} \sep{\pntA \in \PntSet}}$ in $\mtrB$ and preprocess it for \ANN queries using the data-structure of Har-Peled and Mendel \cite{hm-fcnld-06}.
+\myparagraph{Preprocessing} In the preprocessing stage, we map the points of $\PntSet$ into the metric space $\mtrB$ of \lemref{embed:low:d:d}.
+Build a net-tree for the point set $\mapped{\PntSet} = \brc{\mapped{\pntA} \sep{\pntA \in \PntSet}}$ in $\mtrB$ and preprocess it for \ANN queries using the net-tree data-structure (augmented for nearest neighbor queries) of Har-Peled and Mendel \cite{hm-fcnld-06}.
 Let $\DS$ denote the resulting data-structure.